12 “Healthy” Hygiene Habits That Are Actually Bad for You

 Brushing your teeth right after a meal

 Sticklers for oral hygiene may make a dash for the toothbrush after every meal, but that’s a mistake.
 That’s because certain foods, especially those containing citric acid, can weaken tooth enamel, and brushing too soon after eating damages the enamel in its already weakened state.
 Mayo Clinic recommends waiting at least 30 minutes after a meal so saliva can neutralize the acid in your mouth and strengthen the enamel on those chompers.
-Always be sure to avoid these other mistakes when it comes to brushing your teeth.
+Here’s why you should have a cavity filled in the afternoon and the best time of day to do these 14 other common healthy habits.

 Exfoliating too much